Module 2 of 5

 1. Create a gold-standard set.
 Manually label a subset of your data (50–200 items is often sufficient for initial evaluation).
 Use multiple coders and compute inter-annotator agreement.

 2. Pilot multiple models.
 Run your classification prompt on the gold-standard set with 2–4 candidate models.
-Compare accuracy, F1, and: crucially: patterns of disagreement with your human coders.
+Compare accuracy, F1, and, crucially, patterns of disagreement with your human coders.

 4. Document and iterate.
 Record the model version, prompt, temperature setting, and evaluation metrics.
 These are your instrument specifications: they belong in the methods section of your paper.